-Nir Debbi is our Co-Founder and has served as our Chief Marketing Officer since May 1, 2013.
+Nir Debbi is our Co-Founder and has served as our President since July 1, 2021 and previously served as our Chief Marketing Officer from May 1, 2013 to July 1, 2021.
 Mr. Debbi has also served as member of our board of directors since February 20, 2013.
 Prior to co-founding Global-e, Mr. Debbi served as SVP and Head of Strategy and Business Development at Bank Hapoalim, following a term as Head of Retail Strategy.
 Mr. Debbi holds an M.B.A and a B.Sc. in Economics, both from Tel-Aviv University.